mr-vsr/LearningDSA/README.md

-#Data Structures and Algorithms
+# Data Structures and Algorithms

 This repository contains Java implementations of various data structures and algorithms.
 The codebase is organized as follows:

-__Data Structures__
+## Data Structures

-__Arrays__: Implementation of array data structure with basic operations.
+### Arrays: Implementation of array data structure with basic operations.

-__Linked Lists__: Implementation of singly linked lists, doubly linked lists, and circular linked lists.
+### Linked Lists: Implementation of singly linked lists, doubly linked lists, and circular linked lists.

-__Stacks__: Implementation of a stack data structure using arrays and linked lists.
+### Stacks: Implementation of a stack data structure using arrays and linked lists.

-__Queues__: Implementation of queue data structure using arrays and linked lists, including priority queues.
+### Queues: Implementation of queue data structure using arrays and linked lists, including priority queues.

-__Trees__: Implementation of binary trees, binary search trees, AVL trees, and more.
+### Trees: Implementation of binary trees, binary search trees, AVL trees, and more.

-__Graphs__: Implementation of graph data structure with graph traversal algorithms.
+### Graphs: Implementation of graph data structure with graph traversal algorithms.

-#Algorithms
+## Algorithms

-Brute Force: Straightforward approach to problem-solving by considering all possible solutions and selecting the best one.
+### Brute Force: Straightforward approach to problem-solving by considering all possible solutions and selecting the best one.

-Divide and Conquer: Breaking down a problem into smaller subproblems, solving them recursively, and combining their solutions to solve the original problem.
+### Divide and Conquer: Breaking down a problem into smaller subproblems, solving them recursively, and combining their solutions to solve the original problem.

-Decrease and Conquer: Reducing a problem to a smaller instance of the same problem and solving it iteratively or recursively.
+### Decrease and Conquer: Reducing a problem to a smaller instance of the same problem and solving it iteratively or recursively.

-Transform and Conquer: Transforming a problem into a different representation or form, which makes it easier to solve.
+### Transform and Conquer: Transforming a problem into a different representation or form, which makes it easier to solve.

-Greedy Technique: Making locally optimal choices at each step with the hope of finding a global optimum solution.
+### Greedy Technique: Making locally optimal choices at each step with the hope of finding a global optimum solution.

-Dynamic Programming: Breaking a complex problem into simpler overlapping subproblems and solving each subproblem only once, storing its solution for future use.
+### Dynamic Programming: Breaking a complex problem into simpler overlapping subproblems and solving each subproblem only once, storing its solution for future use.

-Recursion: Solving a problem by breaking it down into smaller instances of the same problem until a base case is reached.
+### Recursion: Solving a problem by breaking it down into smaller instances of the same problem until a base case is reached.

-Backtracking: Systematically searching through all possible solutions to find the correct one.
+### Backtracking: Systematically searching through all possible solutions to find the correct one.